utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ## Create our calculations

-We'll make new columns to help us describe several of those outlined above.
+We'll make new columns to help us describe several of those changes outlined above.

 ### Difference in count